 The Data Protection Act (DPA) is a United Kingdom Act of Parliament which was passed in 1988.
-It was developed to control how personal or customer information is used by organisations or government bodies.
-It protects people and lays down rules about how data about people can be used.
+It protects people and lays down rules about how data about people can be used by organisations, businesses or the government.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulations (GDPR).

 The DPA also applies to information or data stored on a computer or an organised paper filing system about living people.
 Organisations that do not adhere to the rules set out by DPA risk prosecution by the Information Commissioner’s Office (ICO) where fines can reach up to £500,000 and even imprisonment.